feathersjs/feathers/docs/guides/basics/authentication.md

 </BlockQuote>

-Tokens can be created by sending a POST request to the `/authentication` endpoint (which is the same as calling the `create` method on the `authentication` service set up in `src/authentication`) and passing the authentication strategy you want to use.
-To get a token for an existing user through a username (email) and password login we can use the built-in `local` authentication strategy with a request like this:
+Tokens can be created by sending a POST request to the `/authentication` endpoint (which is the same as calling the `create` method on the `authentication` service set up in `src/authentication`) and passing the authentication strategy you want to use along with any other relevant data.
+To get a token for an existing user through a username (email) and password login, we can use the built-in `local` authentication strategy with a request like this:

 ```js
 // POST /authentication